 Some people are doing great, but for lack of self-believe are limiting their scope to a wider reach of audience.
 And some people are still a work in progress but seem to be doing better, simply because their works are everywhere.

-There was a time I used to be scared to go take pictures in front of the stage or climb the stage to take pictures of music artiste performing.
+There was a time I used to be scared to go take captures in front of the stage or climb the stage to take pictures and videos of music artiste performing.
 But I found a way to build my morale and confidence.

 I started telling people I am the best at what I do, I still do till date, because I am the best, and I can do anything once my head is in the game.
 With this morale, I don’t wait for anybody to validate my work, because I know my works are great.

 I can’t count the number of job opportunities I got from putting my work out there

 I put my work out there and a multinational brand like PEPSI reached out to me.
 Putting your works out there gets you jobs, and everything else.